mbgoseco/Angulator/README.md

 # Angulator

 A calculator app using Angular components designed for the purpose of practicing and building my knowledge of Angular.
+Live demo can be viewed (here)[https://mbgoseco.github.io/Angulator/]

 ## Description
 Implementing Angular components, this app will function just like your standard handheld calculator.
 A user can enter numbers from the keyboard or using the on-screen keypad, and perform basic mathematic operations.
 Basic add, subtract, multiply, divide operations (and chaining operations) will be possible, with more operations planned for the future.